Steveiscreative/steveiscreative.github.io/_posts/2015-08-18-server-magration-complete.markdown

 The final step, which was completed moments ago, was finding an email hosting solution and setting up my @stevenstephenson.com email addresses.
 I like to separate my personal stuff and business.
 If you're in the same boat, and your looking for something free, I'd suggest [Zoho mail][zoho_mail].
 It wasn't unbarable to setup and if you use any other Zoho products it'll fit in well with your current system.

-Anyhow, I've completed my migration and I'm not spending a forunte hosting and managing sites.
+Anyhow, I've completed my migration and I'm not spending a fortune hosting and managing sites.
 Yaaay!

 [zoho_mail]: https://www.zoho.com/mail/